Alpha-Fox-com/resources/resources/asn/ssop.md

 Implementation Tips:

 - Provide in-world hints as to why a Stargate may not behave as intended.
+- For incoming connections, use radio messages to provide information for access.

 ### Exceptions for Roleplay